blooming tillandsia air plants

 Winter Care for Air Plants

 The main differences between the indoor and outdoor environments are temperature, humidity, light, and air circulation.
+Read on to learn our recommendations for winter care of air plants.

 Temperature

-Air plants thrive in temperatures between 65-85 degrees.
-Chances are, if you are comfortable in your home, your air plants will be comfortable too.
+Our rule of thumb: if you are comfortable in your home, your air plants will be comfortable too!
 Not much to worry about here.

 Your plants will still need bright light when indoors.
 Due to the lower sun angle, most plants tolerate brighter winter sun when they would be otherwise burned during the summer.
 Optimum conditions are within several feet of a south or west facing window.
 If natural light is limited, the next best option are fluorescent and grow lights since they provide "blue light" that is needed by plants.
 Be careful when displaying your plants near incandescent light bulbs since they can get very hot and burn the plants.